Avoid These 5 Mistakes in Your Retirement Plan

 President, Kanani Advisory Group

 David Kanani is the president of Kanani Advisory Group.
 He has passed his Series 7 and Series 65 securities exams, and is also licensed to sell life insurance and annuity products.
-David maintains top ratings from the National Ethics Bureau and the Better Business Bureau.
+He holds a bachelor’s degree in business administration from the University of Louisville.